pmcfadin/mcp-observability/docs/orchestration_prompt.md

 * GitHub CLI (`gh`) authenticated and in the repo root.
 * `git` configured with an email/username the team recognises.
-* Branch protection passes (CI green) before merging.
+* CI passes automatically on every push to `main`.

 ---